 - Supporting quotes by Einstein, Gandhi and other thinkers

-- Campaign for a parliamentary body at the UN modelled after the European parliament
+- Appeal for the establishment of a parliamentary body at the UN

 Feedback from previous participants: